-Expenditure variations on the variety of integrated human settlements developments undertaken by the City of Cape Town were due to, inter alia, matters associated with comprehensive community engagement that took longer than anticipated, unseasonal weather, project planning approvals, and the like.
-Beneficial savings on land acquisitions also resulted in a level of under-spend against this budget item.
+Expenditure variations on the variety of integrated human settlements developments undertaken by the City of Cape Town include matters associated with comprehensive community engagements which take longer than anticipated, unseasonal weather, project planning approvals et al. Beneficial savings on land acquisitions also resulted in a level of underspend against this budget item.